 Types of quantum computers

 Most discussions of quantum computers implicitly refer to what’s called a “universal quantum computer.”
 These machines use qubits and quantum logic gates — similar to the logic gates that manipulate information used in today’s classical computers — to conduct a wide range of calculations.

-However, some players, including D-Wave, have built a type of quantum computer called a “quantum annealer.”
+However, there are different types of quantum computers.
+Some players, including D-Wave, have built a type of quantum computer called a “quantum annealer.”
 These machines can currently handle a lot more qubits than universal quantum computers, but they don’t use quantum logic gates and are mostly limited to tackling optimization problems like finding the shortest delivery route or figuring out the best allocation of resources.